dkaul09/dogcatclassifier/README.md

 This is one of my first Machine Learning projects I have built.
 Having watched multiple Machine Learning tutorials during this summer, I decided to apply the concepts I have learnt through them into building a project.

-Overall, I enjoyed building this project as it was nice to see all the concepts that I have learned come to play, allowing me to understand their significance in machine learning projects.
-This was a great self-learning experience.
+Overall, while I had some initial challenges and some improvements to make, I enjoyed building this project as it was nice to see all the concepts that I have learned come to play, allowing me to understand their significance in machine learning projects.
+This was a great self-learning experience and I am looking forward to taking the lessons I have learnt to make my next machine-learning project bigger and better - a dog breed classifier.

+<ins>**How I overcame some challenges I faced and what I would like to improve on **</ins>

+The biggest thing I want to improve is my understanding of models and I believe that will come with experience of building machine - learning projects.
+I have tried studying what the individual functions in the model, but I do not fully understand everything, hence I took the model in my project from the video referenced in the steps.
+Nonetheless, this is something I will continue working on as I continue building more machine-learning projects.

+Another issue I faced was trying to reduce the loss for the validation data.
+I noticed that my model was extremely overfitting at one point as majority of the images I tested the model on would always misidentify that image.
+I managed to reduce the severity of the issue by lowering the number of epochs and batches.
+However, there is still some overfitting present as the validation loss kept increasing instead of decreasing while I was training the model.
+This is one issue I will work towards avoiding when working on my next machine-learning project.

 <ins>**How does the project work?**</ins>

 1. First, I imported all the required libraries.
    ![image](https://github.com/dkaul09/dogcatclassifier/assets/111927365/28625d61-c5f1-4b0b-8c9d-69f0e211118b)